AdobeDocs/uxp/src/pages/uxp/reference-js/Global Members/Path/Path.md

 <a name="path-posix" id="path-posix"></a>

 ## posix: `Object`
 Posix specific pathing.
+It provides access to POSIX specific implementations of the path methods.
-Same as parent object on posix.
+Same as parent object on Posix.

 <a name="path-win32" id="path-win32"></a>

 ## win32: `Object`
 Windows specific pathing.
+It provides access to Windows-specific implementations of the path methods.
-Same as parent object on windows
+Same as parent object on Windows